Project structure

 README.md | Public front door for the repo | Shared (human + agents) |

-TALK.md | Agent collaboration log | Agents |
+TALK.md | Agent collaboration log (gitignored by default in fresh scaffolds) | Agents |

 agentxchain.json | Governed project config | Shared |